buddhi1980/mandelbulber2/mandelbulber2/tools/DOE/RESULTS-SCALABILITY.md

 This file contains the results from eight experimental replications of Native Support for x100 Xeon Phi Co-Processor to execute Mandelbulber v2.
+All measurements utilize 5110P hardware with units of seconds.

 | **PATCHES** | **NAN** | **Light** | **Random** |
 |-------------|---------|-----------|------------|